 Harran: once a great city, a day's journey south from Edessa but now is a small village.

-Hattakh: a citadel and a small town north of Miyapharqin, in the Sufniyyin province; popularly called Antakh.
+Hattakh: a citadel and a small town north of Miyapharqin.
+Today is called Antakh.

 Hisno d'Ziyad: the town of Kharput between Amid and Melitene.
 Its people moved to the nearby new town of Ma'murat al-'Aziz.